MaxyZhu75/Maxleo-Online-Store/Lab2/README.md

+This lab has the following learning outcomes with regards to advanced concepts in distributed operating systems.
+* Design distributed server applications using a multi-tier architecture and microservices.
+* Design virtualized applications.
+* Design interfaces for web application.

+The lab also has the following learning outcomes with regards to practice and modern technologies.
+* Learn how to implement a REST API server.
+* Learn how to measure the performance of a distributed application.
-You will see two programming parts in the following sections.
-In the first part, we aim to design distributed server applications using a multi-tier architecture and microservices.
-In the second part, we will learn how to use Docker to containerize our micro-service, and learn to manage an application consisting of multiple containers using Docker Compose.
+* Learn how to use Docker to containerize your micro-service, and learn to manage an application consisting of multiple containers using Docker Compose.
+* Learn how to automatically test a distributed application.

-# Part 1 - Implementation with Socket Connection and Handwritten Thread Pool
+# Part 1 - Implement Multi-Tiered Toy Store as Microservices